-3. Schedule 3: for the other Group Risk Takers or Legal Entity Risk Takers belonging to banks of greater size who accrue a variable remuneration exceeding 100% of the fixed remuneration and higher than the "materiality threshold" (equal to 80,000 euro), 40% of the payment will be up-front (of which 20% in cash and 20% in financial instruments) and 60% (of which 30% in cash and 30% in financial instruments) will be deferred for 3 years.
+3. Schedule 3: for Top Risk Takers of sub-consolidating Groups and for Legal Entity Top Risk Takers (including those who are also identified as Group Risk Takers), if the variable remuneration exceeds 100% of the fixed remuneration, 50% of the payment will be up-front (of which 25% in cash and 25% in financial instruments) and 50% (of which 15% in cash and 35% in financial instruments) on a deferral time horizon of 5 years.
+Reported below is the accrual schedule:

-9Pursuant to the Group Remuneration and Incentive Policies, for the three-year period 2019-2021, the variable remuneration exceeding 400,000 euro is considered "particularly high".
+8 Pursuant to the Group Remuneration and Incentive Policies, for the three-year period 2022-2024, the variable remuneration exceeding 400,000 euro is considered "particularly high".